MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-authorized-users.md

 - Step 5 - Assign the voice applications policy to the user
 - Step 6 - Assign authorized users to the relevant Auto attendant or Call queue

-There are two required configuration steps to set up an authorized user:

 ## Step 1: Assign licenses and enable users for voice

 > [!NOTE]
 > In order for your users to use the Queues App, they need to have a Teams Phone and Teams Premium license assigned to them.
-For a list of authorized user settings that can be used outside of the Queues App, see [Manage Teams voice applications policies](manage-voice-applications-policies.md).
+For a list of authorized user settings that require a Teams Premium license, see [Manage Teams voice applications policies](manage-voice-applications-policies.md).

 To assign a Teams Phone and Teams Premium license, do the following steps:

 1. Use the Microsoft 365 admin center and go to **Billing** > **Licenses**.
 1. Select your Teams Phone license.
 On the product details page, select **Assign licenses** and assign the license to your users.
-1. Select Assign once you're finished.
+1. Select **Assign** once you're finished.
 1. Repeat Steps 2 and 3 for a Teams Premium license.

 ## Step 2: Assign phone numbers to your users